Australian rules football in China: Late 20th Century

 The Beijing Bombers played an annual China Cup series against the other Australian expatriate team the Shanghai Tigers, as well as starting a 3-team metro league known as the Beijing AFL in 2009.

 Australian football began in Macau in 2009, with the introduction of Auskick and matches at the International School of Macau.
 The Macau Lightning Australian expatriate senior team debuted in 2010, with matches against the Hong Kong Dragons and Pokfulam Vikings.
 They made their first Asian Championships appearance in Shanghai in October 2010, but failed to win any matches at the tournament.

 A second Australian expatriate team in the Pokfulam region of Hong Kong was in existence in 2010, playing as the Pokfulam Vikings and conducting some matches against the Dragons.

 The Guangzhou Scorpions Australian expatriate team was formed in 2010, playing matches against the Hong Kong Dragons and Macau Lightning.

 In late 2011 into early 2012 Darrell Egan Founded the Dongguan Panther Blues team at a middle school in Humen Dongguan.
 The team is also known in Australia as the China Blues consists of 15 to 18 years old student players, with some old school players up to the age of 20.
 The team went on to play Chinese teams of locals which formed in mid 2013 and is now coached under team's original captain Lin Honghue (Leighton Lin).
 Darrell Egan now acts as the team's Australian Liaison manager.
 The Dongguan Panther Blues established the first Chinese team of locals in China in 2014.
 Carlton Blues player Wally Koochew (See Below) being a pioneer as the first Chinese player in VFL/AFL history the Dongguan Blues team are also the pioneers in China.

+In 2016 Port Adelaide FC signed born and raised 2014 International Cup captain Chen Shaoliang to its International Scholarship list Shaoliang played reserves matches with Port Adelaide in the SANFL however was not elevated to the club's AFL list.

-National Team
+National team

 A representative team mainly consisting of expat Australians in China has competed under the names China Blues and China Reds in International fixtures and Asian AFL Championships.
 The first national representative team composed entirely of Chinese nationals appeared as the China Red Demons at the 2008 Australian Football International Cup.
 Bo Gee Lu, a native of Guangdong played Australian Rules Football while studying at the University of Adelaide and went on to represent China with significant esteem in a number of International Cups, mostly as a midfielder/forward or pinch hitting in the Ruck.